Terry Allen Stats

-During his 0 games played in his last year, Terry Allen rushed for 0.0 yards per contest and crossed the goal line 0 different times on the ground.
-He had a long run of 0 yds.
-Allen carried the ball 0 times to the tune of 0.0 yards per carry.
+Allen was handed the ball 0 times for an average of 0.0 yards per carry.
+In his 0 games played in his final year, Terry Allen rushed for 0.0 yards per contest and got in the endzone 0 times on the ground.
+His longest run that year was 0 yards.
 Terry Allen is a name that echoes through the annals of NFL history.
 Known for his agility and tenacity on the field, Allen carved out a noteworthy career as a running back.
 In this article, we explore the life and career of Terry Allen, his impact on the game, and how he stands among the NFL rushing leaders.

 Early Life and College Career